omgnetwork/ewallet/README.md

 ## Documentation

 All documentations can found in the [docs](docs/) directory.
-You are recommended to take a look at the documentation of respective version of OmiseGO eWallet Server you are running.
+It is recommended to take a look at the documentation of the OmiseGO eWallet Server you are running.

 ### API documentation